 VCSU emphasizes the use of the latest technologies to enhance the learning experience.
 Each full-time, on-campus student is issued a notebook computer, and all students have easy access to high-speed wireless networking throughout campus, the latest multimedia technology, and classrooms equipped with the current educational technology.
 Students use these tools as an integral part of their education to enhance their learning and become skilled in using technology to excel in their careers.

 The scenic VCSU campus, located on the banks of the Sheyenne River in southeastern North Dakota, is listed as a Historic District on the National Register of Historic Places.
 The campus features a combination of beautifully restored historic buildings and modern facilities fully equipped with technology.
-Located less than an hour drive from Fargo, North Dakota’s largest city, Valley City is known for its small-town charm.
+In May 2017, the campus was named “the most beautiful college campus in North Dakota” in an article on BuzzFeed.
+Valley City—located less than an hour’s drive from Fargo, North Dakota’s largest city—is known for its small-town charm; the city was named “the most beautiful town in North Dakota” in an article on Expedia in March 2017.

 Partnerships with private and nonprofit corporations provide unique and outstanding opportunities for both students and graduates.
 These partnerships enhance student development, provide valuable work experience through internships, and offer access to outstanding career opportunities.
 Examples of VCSU’s partnerships have included Microsoft, Eagle Creek Software, Oracle, Cisco Systems, and many others.

-The annual U.S. News and World Report college edition has listed VCSU as a “Best College” each year from 1999 through 2016, and in 2016, VCSU earned the No. 1 spot among the Top Public Regional Colleges in the Midwest in U.S. News America’s Best Colleges.
-VCSU had previously achieved the No. 1 ranking in 2012 and 2013.
+The annual U.S. News and World Report college edition has listed VCSU as a “Best College” each year from 1999 through 2018, and in 2018 (along with 2012, 2013, 2016 and 2017), VCSU earned the No. 1 spot among the Top Public Regional Colleges in the Midwest in U.S. News America’s Best Colleges.